V-Mayya/sql-project/index.md

 **RECOVERY**: dates of disaster, country_unique_ID, number of days for complete recovery, method country used to deal with aftermath of disaster

 **ECONOMIC IMPACT**:
-1. Table 1: economic damage in terms of total monetary impact/revenue lost by businesses, country_unique_ID, dates of natural disasters
+1. Table 1: economic damage in terms of total monetary impact/revenue lost by businesses (in billions of dollars), country_unique_ID, dates of natural disasters

 2. Table 2: disaster losses as a % of global GDP, country_unique_ID, dates of natural disasters